presh-031/presh-031/README.md

 Frontend Engineer
 -----------------

 I am a self-motivated frontend developer with great work ethic.
 I have a well rounded understanding of core frontend technologies and frameworks necessary for website construction and maintenance.
-A wiz at finding solutions, contributing to a collaborative work environment and ultimately ensuring satisfaction.
+A wiz at finding solutions, contributing to a collaborative work environment and ultimately ensuring client satisfaction.

 * 🌍  I'm based in Nigeria, West Africa
 * ✉️  You can contact me at [akingbulugbe.dev@gmail.com](mailto:akingbulugbe.dev@gmail.com)